“Life is either a daring adventure or nothing at all.” ~Helen Keller

 ” When deciding what to take and what not to take.
 Leave your old habits behind.
 A conscious decision has to be made about releasing your old habits.
 People often tell me I look different?
 I always ask different from what?
 I’m not the same person I was five years ago, a year ago, or even yesterday.
 Our life experiences change us, and during that change, we have to relinquish old habits.
 Any habits that distract from your NEW life should be left on the cutting room floor.

 4) Realize the contrast between your new life and the old life!

 How will YOU describe your new life?
 How will YOU be different in your new life?

-	It’s not just about picturing yourself with all of the joys and trappings of the

-	new life that you want to create, because that is just putting the same habits

-	and lifestyle choices that you have now into a world that looks a bit different.

-	If YOU aren’t different, then your new life will not be any different than your
+It’s not just about picturing yourself with all of the joys and trappings of the new life that you want to create, because that is just putting the same habits and lifestyle choices that you have now into a world that looks a bit different.
+If YOU aren’t different, then your new life will not be any different than your old life.

-	old life.

-	Some quick changes I made in my own life is helping others, so I volunteer my

-	time.
-I made changes to my eating habits by cutting out junk food, I’m also more

-	active through walking, which gives me a greater appreciation for world around

-	me.
-The changes I made is suited to my life style, just as changes you make will

-	me suited to your life style.
+Some quick change I made in my own life is helping others, so I volunteer my time.
+I made changes to my eating habits by cutting out junk food, I’m also more active through walking, which gives me a greater appreciation for the world around me.
+The changes I made are suited to my lifestyle, just as the changes you make will be suited to your lifestyle.